ct1counter/bezout-gpgcd/mGPGCD-Bezout/Readme.md

-# bezout-gpgcd
+# mGPGCD-Bezout
-An implementation of the GPGCD algorithm with the Bezout matrix.
+An implementation of the GPGCD algorithm with the Bezout matrix for multiple polynomials.

 ## Contents